hanshoglund/vitry/manual.md

 ## Values

-A functional language is mainly concerened with manipulating values.
+A functional language is mainly concerened with manipulating definition of values.
 Broadly speaking, values are pieces of data that represent something.
-In Vitry, values are unique and non-changing.
-This is also true for compound structures, such as lists.
+Vitry uses a strict definition

 ## Expressions